 Bramhill is almost certainly a place name, with the obvious candidate being Bramhall near Stockport, Manchester.
 Some Bramhills may be named after the hamlet in Hampshire or belong to a cluster who hail from Devon.
 Variants include Bramhall, Brammall, Brimhall and Bremil.

 • Will’s dad, William Frank 1913-97, had an adventurous life.
 He went to sea at 13, seeing a world that was still largely unspoilt.
-He was sunk on the Ponzano in 1939, sailed in the wartime Atlantic convoys, rescued passengers from the sinking bow of Duke of York in 1953 and induced a roll on Avalon to make Spurs fans seasick after they rioted in Rotterdam in 1974.
+He was sunk on the Ponzano in 1939, sailed in the wartime Atlantic convoys, rescued passengers from the sinking bow of Duke of York in 1953 and effected a roll on Avalon to make Spurs fans seasick after they rioted in Rotterdam in 1974.

 • Grandad William John 1883-1922 suffered lung damage as he rescued a workmate in a factory accident — either at Bibby’s in 1911 or at a gun-cotton factory in the Rossendale valley during the First World War.

 • Great grandad William James was a survivor of the Liverpool lifeboat disaster of 1892.
+His father John was also a lifeboatman for the Mersey Docks and Harbour Board.

 • Thomas might have been a publican.
 His son John, of Gibraltar Street, north of the Pier Head, was a boatman and carter; grandson William James was a boatman; great great grandson William Frank (Will’s father), was a ship’s captain and three of Will’s brothers went to sea.
 Saltwater runs in our veins.

 • We have a DNA connection with the Bramhills of the Isle of Axholme, Lincolnshire.
 Their tree, however, goes back to 1648 and it is still on the River Humber.
-It is most likely that both families have their roots in Bramall Hall in Bramhall, near Stockport.
+It is likely that both families have their roots in Bramall Hall in Bramhall, near Stockport.
 There is also a DNA link with the Carrington family – and they took their name from the manor of Carrington, 15 miles from Bramhall.